 In addition to rapid testing, Emirates has implemented other prevention and protection measures against COVID-19.
 The check-in and boarding formalities have also been adapted in view of social spacing.

-Security barriers were installed at each office to provide additional safety measures to passengers and employees.
+Protective barriers have been installed at each office to provide additional safety measures for passengers and employees.
 Gloves and masks are mandatory for all airport employees.

 Passengers are also required to wear their own masks when at the airport and aboard the aircraft and to comply with the social spacing instructions.

 Other printed reading materials will not be reviewed in Emirates aircraft.
 Food and beverages will continue to be served, but their packaging will be modified to reduce contact during serving, and interaction will be minimal.

 Hand luggage is currently not accepted.
 Items allowed in the cabin are limited to laptop, purse, briefcase or children's items.
 All other items must be checked in as hold baggage.
 All Emirates aircraft will undergo extensive cleaning and disinfection processes in Dubai after each trip.